 Today Farafra has a population of more than 20 thousand people.
 However, most of them originate from the Nile Valley and they came to Farafra to work as farmers.
 There is also an important agriculture project in Farafra covering more than 10 thousand Hectares near a well called Bir Qarawein.

 Until recently, all the routes going from to the Farafra Oasis, or from Al Bahareya or Al Dakhla, were not paved and travelers used to suffer a lot to reach this unique oasis.

-However, nowadays there is a good network of roads that connects Farafra with other oasis of the Western Desert and with the Nile Valley as well.
+However, nowadays there is a good network of roads that connects Farafra with other oases of the Western Desert and with the Nile Valley as well.

 Many tourists choose Farafra today as it started being famous worldwide for its quietness and warm weather.
 People from the United States and from Europe come to the Oasis to escape the cold weather in their homeland.
 They also visit the Farafra to enjoy the wonders of the Western Desert.

-Some of the wells in Farafra have become favorite touristic destination.
+Some of the wells in Farafra have become a favorite touristic destination.

 The white desert is the most popular and interesting area in the Western Desert.
 The white desert became a protected area since 2002.
 It occupies a surface area of around three thousand kilometers.

 On the road that goes between Farafra and Baharya, one can see the first bizarre rock formation in the white desert.
 Some rocks look like animals, mushrooms, and some rocks have totally strange shapes.